pmbanka/conventional-conversations/content/_index.md

 Can we change this to match the wording of the marketing page?
 {{< /comment >}}

-Labeling comments saves **hours** of undercommunication and misunderstandings.
+Labeling comments encourages collaboration and saves **hours** of undercommunication and misunderstandings.
 They are also parseable by machines!

 ## Examples